Kanata Hongō: 2014–2018: Transition in roles and success in Japan

 Hongō starred in the 2014 drama Nazo no Tenkōsei as the titular character, who came from a parallel world, and he also appeared in the baseball drama Yowakutemo Katemasu as part of its recurring cast.
 In March 2014, he appeared in a guest role in the drama adaptation of Koibumi Biyori.
 He played the lead role in the film Tokyo Slaves, which was based on the Japanese novel series Doreiku written by Shinichi Okada.
 Hongō also voiced Julian Ayers Mackenzie in the science fiction anime Gundam Build Fighters.
-He starred in the stage adaptation of the series Danganronpa entitled Danganronpa: Kibō no Gakuen to Zetsubō no Kōkōsei THE STAGE.
+He starred in the stage adaptation of the visual novel franchise Danganronpa entitled Danganronpa: Kibō no Gakuen to Zetsubō no Kōkōsei THE STAGE.
 He portrayed the lead character Makoto Naegi throughout its theatrical run from October to November 2014.

 In 2015, Hongō portrayed the mahjong prodigy Shigeru Akagi in Akagi, a drama based on the manga of the same name.
 He also starred in the NHK miniseries Chanpon Tabetaka, the sequel to the 2013 series Castella.
 By 2014, Hongō was revealed to portray Armin in the 2015 live-action adaptation of the hit series Attack on Titan by Hajime Isayama, which was aired in August 2015.
 He then reprised his role in the film's second part, Attack on Titan: End of the World, which was released in September 2015.
 He also made a cameo appearance in the film Strayer's Chronicle, which was distributed by Warner Bros.
 Pictures, and he starred in the film Cinema Angel opposite Reiko Fujiwara and Mickey Curtis.